LabUp/ODL-Media-Pool/README.md

 1. Fork this repo.
 2. Take a moment to understand, and follow, the file structure and naming conventions.
 3. Make your changes and additions.
+4. Double-check your additions can go under [CC-BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.
-4. Send a pull request.
+5. Send a pull request.
-5. Feel like a hero for having done something truly awesome!
+6. Feel like a hero for having done something truly awesome!

 If you feel to be a superfrequent committer reach out to us and you will be added to the team, to ease up things.